sebastianbergmann/phpunit-documentation-english/src/annotations.rst

 To make this more obvious to the reader, it is recommended to use a leading backslash (even if this not required for the annotation to work correctly).

-.. rst-class:: table
-.. list-table:: Annotations for specifying which methods are covered by a test
-    :name: appendixes.annotations.covers.tables.annotations
-    :header-rows: 1

-    * - Annotation
-      - Description
-    * - ``@covers ClassName::methodName`` (not recommended)
-      - Specifies that the annotated test method covers the specified method.
-    * - ``@covers ClassName`` (recommended)
+``@covers ClassName`` (recommended)

-      - Specifies that the annotated test method covers all methods of a given class.
-    * - ``@covers ClassName<extended>`` (not recommended)
-      - Specifies that the annotated test method covers all methods of a given class and its parent class(es).
-    * - ``@covers ClassName::<public>`` (not recommended)
-      - Specifies that the annotated test method covers all public methods of a given class.
-    * - ``@covers ClassName::<protected>`` (not recommended)
-      - Specifies that the annotated test method covers all protected methods of a given class.
-    * - ``@covers ClassName::<private>`` (not recommended)
-      - Specifies that the annotated test method covers all private methods of a given class.
+    Specifies that the annotated test class covers all methods of a given class.

-    * - ``@covers ClassName::<!public>`` (not recommended)
-      - Specifies that the annotated test method covers all methods of a given class that are not public.
-    * - ``@covers ClassName::<!protected>`` (not recommended)
-      - Specifies that the annotated test method covers all methods of a given class that are not protected.
-    * - ``@covers ClassName::<!private>`` (not recommended)
+``@covers ClassName::methodName`` (not recommended)

-      - Specifies that the annotated test method covers all methods of a given class that are not private.
+    Specifies that the annotated test class covers the specified method.

-    * - ``@covers ::functionName`` (recommended)
+``@covers ::functionName`` (recommended)

-      - Specifies that the annotated test method covers the specified global function.
+    Specifies that the annotated test class covers the specified global function.

 .. _appendixes.annotations.coversDefaultClass: